base698/store.io/readme.md

-# Simple Local Store
+# Store.IO

-Simple Local Store is a lightweight way to use local storage in multiple browsers.
+Store.IO is a lightweight way to use local storage in multiple browsers.

 ##
 Browsers supported:  Firefox, Chrome, Safari